dtomaszewski88/workbench-data-lake-springboard/README.md

 You will need to create a Dask cluster before you can run this sample; to do so, please follow the short video
 here:
 ![images/provisioning-cluster.gif](/images/provisioning-cluster.gif)

+Once the Dask cluster has moved to the provisioning state, update the address of the cluster inside the Notebook; change the following line:

+`cluster_client = Client("tcp://10.0.0.44:8786")`

+to

+`cluster_client = Client("tcp://<<ip address and port shown inside the Clusters sidebar>>")`

+Once you have updated the client to point to the correct Dask cluster, click the "Run All" button in the top toolbar to run each of the cells in turn.

 ## Support